yasuper8/angular-books-crud-lab/README.md

 ### This Repo's Structure

-There are three branches in this repo that you might want to pay attention to: `master`, `skeleton`, and `solutions`.
+There are two branches in this repo that you might want to pay attention to: `master` and `solutions`.

 The `master` branch has these instructions, with no starter code.

-The `skeleton` branch has the basic parts of the app set up, with some comments to help you as you build out the project.
-Refer to this branch if you're having trouble setting up your angular app, or if you want relatively spoiler-free hints on how to approach the project.
-(If you run it as is, you will see errors!)

 The `solutions` branch has a fully built-out application that meets all the expectations above.
 Reference it if you're really stuck, but remember you may have your app set up differently!